AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-address-field.md

 ## Step 3: Load your mixin

-Tell Magento to load your mixin for the corresponding JS component by adding the `requirejs-config.js` to the `<YourModule_dir>/view/frontend/` directory.
+Tell the application to load your mixin for the corresponding JS component by adding the `requirejs-config.js` to the `<YourModule_dir>/view/frontend/` directory.

 The following code sample shows an example utilizing the sample mixin added earlier: